ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

 Use Vaults secrets in Kubernetes
 ================================

-Vault allows multiple ways of reading secrets - cli, the UI itself, :ref:`Gitlab <tutorial-vault-gitlab-integration>` or Kubernetes integrations - in order to give developers maximum flexibility while maintaining maximum security.
+Vault allows multiple ways of reading secrets - cli, the UI itself, :ref:`GitLab <tutorial-vault-gitlab-integration>` or Kubernetes integrations - in order to give developers maximum flexibility while maintaining maximum security.

 .. note::

    **Vault Injector** and **Vault CSI Driver** are currently **deprecated** in SKAO, their support will be terminated by Sprint #2 of PI 25.

-In this tutorial, you'll learn how to setup Vault and synchronize secrets in Kubernetes from Vault using the `Vault Secrets Operator <https://developer.hashicorp.com/vault/tutorials/kubernetes/vault-secrets-operator>`_ - VSO - which is a direct replacement of the previous solutions whith a much richer featureset.
+In this tutorial, you'll learn how to set up Vault and synchronise secrets in Kubernetes from Vault using the `Vault Secrets Operator <https://developer.hashicorp.com/vault/tutorials/kubernetes/vault-secrets-operator>`_ - VSO - which is a direct replacement of the previous solutions whith a much richer featureset.

 We will cover: